 Before signing a lease agreement you have the option of negotiating to reach an agreement that meets your needs.
-Below are a few of the most important points to consider when negotiating your lease:
+Below are a few of the most important points to consider when negotiating your lease.
+See also Legal Advice on Leases.

 Length of your term